 Regenerative medicine has the potential to provide innovative new therapies for people with lung diseases, including chronic obstructive pulmonary disease (COPD), pulmonary fibrosis, cystic fibrosis, pulmonary arterial hypertension and bronchiolitis obliterans.

 Research into lung preservation, lung recellularization and stem cell biology in the Center for Regenerative Medicine is leading to the development of new regenerative therapies for people with a wide range of lung diseases.
-Stephen D. Cassivi, M.D., and Dennis Wigle, M.D., Ph.D., both of Mayo Clinic in Rochester, Minn., lead these efforts.
+Stephen D. Cassivi, M.D., and Dennis Wigle, M.D., Ph.D., both at Mayo Clinic's campus in Rochester, Minnesota, lead these efforts.

 Recellularization of decellularized lungs.
 Mayo Clinic researchers are studying lung decellularization and recellularization toward a goal of on-demand production of patient-specific, transplant-ready lungs.

-Lung decellularization involves removing all the cells from a donor lung, leaving behind just a tissue scaffold that can be recellularized (repopulated) with induced pluripotent stem (iPS) cells derived from a patient's own cells.
+Lung decellularization involves removing all the cells from a donor lung, leaving behind just a tissue scaffold that can be repopulated (recellularized) with induced pluripotent stem (iPS) cells derived from a patient's own cells.
 Mayo researchers are working toward generating a functioning lung suitable for transplantation by recellularizing a decellularized porcine lung.

 - Stem cell engineering.
 To better understand how to effectively and consistently produce patient-specific iPS cells for lung-related clinical applications, Mayo Clinic researchers are conducting a clinical trial in which they generate iPS cells from skin fibroblasts of people with various end-stage lung diseases.

 With further research, investigators believe these iPS cells could be differentiated into patient-specific pulmonary epithelial cells and delivered back to patients via cell therapy.
 These cells could also be used to repopulate acellular lung scaffolds for implantation.